 Spassky got off to a great start in the first game playing as White.
 In a drawish bishop ending Fischer blundered inexplicably.
 He got his bishop trapped and lost it for only two pawns.
 Spassky won the endgame and was 2-0 up in the match when Fischer forfeited the second game in a row over cameras and a subsequent no-show.

 In 1974 he tried to fight his way back to a rematch with Fischer.
-In the Candidate's Tournament quarter-final he played another American, Robert Byrne.
-Spassky beat Byrne but fell in the semi-final to rising talent, Anatoly Karpov.
+He beat another American, Robert Byrne in the Candidates Tournament Quarter-final

 Spassky wasn't renowned as an opening specialist but he does have variations in some openings bearing his name.
 One is in the Marshall Attack which is one of Black's responses in the Ruy Lopez Opening.
 He also contributed to both sides of the Nimzo-Indian Defense.
 He made the Sicilian Defense a better place and came up with ideas for the King's Indian Attack.

-We are advised to play the middlegame like a magician and as you can see just by looking at his most famous games, Spassky certainly did.
+We are advised to play the middlegame like a magician and Spassky certainly did.
 This was the stage that became his forte.
 His positional plans were deep and his tactical assaults were deadly.
 His calculating was so accurate that he could sacrifice a piece without any apparent compensation showing up until several moves later.